 What Makes an Appeal Different Than a Regular Lawsuit?

 Appeals are unique in nature.
 They can be difficult, complicated, and time-consuming.
 It is important to discuss your case with a knowledgeable attorney to ensure you fully understand the goals and expectations of your appeal.
 They are different from other legal tasks because:

 - They are not a re-trial of your original case.
 Appeals ask a higher court to review the case to determine if the outcome was fair.
 The higher court can affirm the previous ruling, vacate the ruling (which essentially makes it as if the original case did not happen), or reverse the ruling.

 - They are based almost solely on legal arguments made by you and your attorney.
 Your attorney will submit written arguments on your behalf to make a case for an appeal based on the legal issues and facts of the case.
 Typically, appeals are based solely on the record before the Court.
 Appellate courts decide if the matter was handled appropriately from a legal standpoint.

 - They are known for deference to the lower courts.
 Higher courts are not always eager to change the decision of a lower court.
 Arguments for an appeal must show compelling evidence as to why the appeal should be granted.

 What You Can Expect From Our Fairfax Appellate Lawyers

-Effective appellate advocacy begins by assuring the proper protection of the trial court record to ensure that an appeal has the best possibility for success.
+Effective appellate advocacy begins by closely reviewing the case record to ensure that an appeal has the best possibility for success.
 The lawyers at Greenspun Shapiro will start there and explore every avenue to gain appellate success.
 Our team has extensive appeals experience and a commitment to offering clients innovative and creative legal solutions.
 We are ready to fight on your behalf.
 While appellate cases are not always easy, we are dedicated to helping clients meet their goals.
-We appeal cases in:
+We provide appellate representation in the following courts: